 The dull days of learning are over.
-When it comes to engaging employees, cheesy stock photos steering learners through lengthly, poorly worded PowerPoints no longer cut it.
+When it comes to engaging employees, cheesy stock photos steering learners through lengthly PowerPoints no longer cut it.

-Over the past few years, multimedia learning trends have cropped up in the training room, and we can only expect more to emerge throughout 2020.
+Over the past few years, multimedia learning trends have been popping up in the training room and we can only expect more to emerge throughout the next decade.

 Let’s take a look at which ones may be effective at your company.

 Multimedia Learning Trends

 Video, virtual reality and gamification are a handful of multimedia learning trends that have been tried and tested over the past couple of years, and organisations are calculating their return on investment.

 Employees are interested in content when it’s delivered in an exciting and engaging way – no surprises here.
 They’re showing better rates of retention and willingness to complete training.

 As technology advances, we can expect to see improved quality and innovation in these mediums to create more engaging training programs and excellent learning outcomes.